The Sunset – Skyline Short Loop

 The short connector trail soon ends at the Sunset Trail.
 Turn right.
 The trail briefly climbs through an area devoid of redwoods before curving around a dark, redwood-filled hollow.
 The trail then climbs through the particularly nice Walter W. Boardman grove, one of the highlights of the hike, before reaching Middle Ridge.

 Crossing to the east side of Middle Ridge, the trail initially descends through some more scenic redwood upland.
 However, as the trail descends the huckleberry becomes much denser and the landscape becomes a little less scenic.
 Turn right on the Dool Trail, then right again at the Skyline-to-the-Sea Trail.

 The trail runs along Opal Creek, past many exceptional redwoods.
 Ignore the first bridge to park headquarters and continue along the creek.
 This way is longer but it's a lot more scenic than walking through the parking lot.
 Turn left at the second bridge.

 Immediately after crossing Opal Creek, you can turn right to finish the hike with a stroll around the Redwood Loop.
-The hike to Middle Ridge makes it easier to see the lowland redwoods in context: these large trees aren't just an isolated attraction but part of a grand sweep of redwood forest that, as it stretches over ridges and through canyons, changes from big trees to small and back to big, from dry to lush, and from open to dense.
+The hike to Middle Ridge makes it easier to see the lowland redwoods in context: these large trees aren't just an isolated attraction but part of a redwood forest that stretches over ridges and through canyons, changing from big trees to small and back to big, from dry to lush, and from open to dense.